Thank you for subscribing.

 We'll keep you updated on the latest news, events and special offers.

 Notcutts is a family-owned business founded in 1897 by Roger Crompton Notcutt.
 Over the years, Notcutt family members pioneered accessible gardening for all, making a wider variety of plants available to grow in any garden.
-Meet the family members who made Notcutts what it is today, now in its fourth generation of family ownership.
+Meet the family members who made Notcutts what it is today.

 Roger was the first Notcutt to start a business in horticulture.
 He came from a long line of successful solicitors however because he was the younger brother of two, he wasn’t expected to carry on the family profession, that was up to his older brother.